Magnushhoie/antifold_web/README.md

     --extract_embeddings

 # Extract ESM-IF1 embeddings from PDBs in folder, from all chains listed in untested.csv (not limited to VH/VL)
+# Nb: The string must be "ESM-IF1" and not anything else to work
 python antifold/main.py \
     --out_dir output/untested/ \
     --pdbs_csv data/untested.csv \